Recipes

 Directions:

-Bring to a simmer, and it is fully heated.
+Bring to a simmer and heat through.

 Once the pasta is drained, add the sauce and stir well.